 Besides controlling pests, beneficial insects also perform other functions valuable to man.
 These include: pollination of crops; manufacture of medicines and pharmaceuticals; production of silk and textiles; honey and wax; and breaking down organic matter.

 Here are summaries of some of the important beneficials, both in adult and larvae forms:

 Assassin Bugs: Assassin bugs are generally black or brown, but many are brightly colored, and 1/2 to 1 inch in length.
-The head is elongate with a short, curved beak.
+The head is elongate with a short, curved beak, which is used like a needle to inject venom into soft-bodied prey like flies, mosquitoes, earthworms, aphids and others.
 Nymphs are just as effective in controlling pests as adults.
-There are more than 160 North American species.
+There are more than 160 North American species, and 3,000 worldwide.
 They will inflict a painful bite if handled.
 An example of an assassin bug is the wheel bug.
 It gets its name from the semicircular crest on the thorax that resembles a cog wheel.